plone/documentation/docs/backend/widgets.md

 </field>
 ```

-The mode can be specified briefly if it should be the same for all forms:
+The mode can be specified briefly, if it should be the same for all forms:

 ```{code-block} xml
 :emphasize-lines: 3